 Though things here have been quiet of late, plans for additions are in the works.
-I aim to expand the site in several dimensions: (i) adding image galleries; (ii) working toward a more systematic presentation of Marker’s creations in the form of an app (long term); (iii) adding more primary writings by Marker in both French and English; and (iv) reaching out to Chris Marker aficionados, scholars and otaku for more guest articles and translations.
-I’m working with Sophie Kovel on translations from Marker’s Esprit days (nice mention from Criterion too).
-I was also honored in presenting the publication of chapter 1 of Chris Darke’s new book on La Jetée.
-We have also upgraded themes to enable truly responsive design, so the site is really fast and quite readable on mobile devices now, finally.
+I aim to expand the site in several dimensions: (i) adding image galleries; (ii) working toward a more systematic presentation of Marker's creations in the form of an app (long term); (iii) adding more primary writings by Marker in both French and English; and (iv) reaching out to Chris Marker aficionados, scholars and otaku for more guest articles and translations.
+I'm working with Sophie Kovel on translations from Marker's Esprit days (nice mention from Criterion too).
+I was also honored in presenting the publication of chapter 1 of Chris Darke's new book on La Jetée.

 The Estate Awaits!

-I will document as best I can the current state of his estate, hoping to glean insights into the materials currently being cataloged by the Cinémathèque française, and looking at others’ takes on the exhibition (I could not attend, une vrai dommage).
-I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Note that this site is not affiliated with any distribution company nor Marker’s estate.
+I will document as best I can the current state of his estate, hoping to glean insights into the materials currently being cataloged by the Cinémathèque française, and looking at others' takes on the exhibition (I could not attend, quel dommage).
+I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Note that this site is not affiliated with any distribution company nor Marker's estate.
 Please use the resources provided before writing to ask about screening possibilities.

 A more detailed exegesis of new books & anthologies on Marker is also a primary goal before I get buried beyond recovery… Of note: CinémAction 165: Chris Marker, pionnier et innovateur; CHRIS MARKER, the Cinémathèque française exhibition catalog; Studio: Remembering Chris Marker; Revue Esprit Mai 2018: Les Engagements de Chris Marker; Essays on the Art of the Essay Film; The Essay Film: From Montaigne, After Marker; the German translations Kommentare 1 and Kommentare 2; Chris Marker und die Ungewissheit der Bilder… You get the picture.
-I also look forward to digging deeper into Gavin Keeney’s Dossier Chris Marker: The Suffering Image, possibly the most challenging book on Marker to date.
+I also look forward to digging deeper into Gavin Keeney's Dossier Chris Marker: The Suffering Image, possibly the most challenging book on Marker to date.
 Also exciting, Paul Henley has published Beyond Observation: A History of Authorship in Ethnographic Film (Manchester Univ.
 Press, 2020) that, while not directly on Marker, looks incredibly promising for those of us who have also followed Jean Rouch's long career.
 I'd also like to mention a new online streaming service, OVID.tv, which has a treasure trove of Marker films—including the entire 13 episodes of The Owl's Legacy, Far From Vietnam, A Grin Without a Cat, The Last Bolshevik, Le Joli mai, Level Five, One Day in the Life of Andrei Arsenevich, Class Struggle, Bestiary, The Embassy, Remembrance of Things to Come, The Sixth Side of the Pentagon, and short docs on Marker as well.
 Patricio Guzmán is also generously represented, as is Robert Kramer and Jean Rouch.